damalialutfiani/Assignment1-Data-Analytics-revou/README.md

 -- Taken from [TRAASGPU's Website](https://id.traasgpu.com/cara-menggunakan-bay-area-bike-share/) --

 -----------------------------------------------------------------------------
+#### This page is used to store the results of my work on assignment data analytics from the RevoU mini course.
+The mini course that I took was on 7 february untill 18 february 2022. ####

 In this assignment is divided into 2, namely :
 1. SQL + Data Visualization
 2. Python.